FTC says Amazon took $62 million in tips from drivers

 The FTC said Amazon at first promised workers that they would be paid $18 to $25 per hour.
 It also told them they would receive 100% of tips given to them by customers on the app.

-But in 2016, Amazon started paying drivers a lower hourly rate and used the tips to make up the difference, the complaint said.
-Amazon didn’t disclose the change to drivers, according to the FTC, and the tips it took from drivers amounted to $61.7 million.
+But in 2016, Amazon started paying drivers a lower hourly rate and used the tips to make up the difference, according to the complaint.
+Amazon didn’t disclose the change to drivers, the FTC said, and the tips it took from drivers amounted to $61.7 million.

 Seattle-based Amazon.com Inc. said in a statement that the way it reported pay to workers was clear.
 But the company said it “added additional clarity in 2019″ and is “pleased to put this matter behind us.”